ItsThatBlackKid/up-yeah/README.md

 ##### Using `ResourceCollection`

-The `ResourceCollection` class holds an array of resources and allows for pagination through convenience methods.
+The `ResourceCollection` class holds an array of resources and allows for pagination through the use of `next` and `prev`  methods.

 Example: